Samurai Festival 2024 relived the Age of War

 It was at Ueno Park next to Fountain Plaza.

-The Samurai Festival 2024 combined Japan’s Sengoku period with a food festival.
-It attracted crowds who hungered for armor, katanas, dance, and music.
-Of course, there was food and drink, too.
+The Samurai Festival 2024 combined Japan’s Sengoku period with modern entertainment.
+It attracted crowds who wanted food, katanas, dance, and music.
 Everyone was happy.